-In May 2018, the government announced it will allow 100% foreign ownership of companies in certain industries by the end of the year, removing the need for a local partner.
+The government has recently amended laws to allow 100% foreign ownership of companies involved in 122 different activities in agriculture, manufacturing and services, removing the need for a local partner.
 Companies may also opt for 100% ownership in one of the UAE’s free-trade zones.
 Other benefits such as 0% tax rates and an English-speaking environment have made Dubai and the rest of the UAE an attractive destination for foreign investment, a key factor in the UAE's success in diversifying its economy.
 The lack of capital requirements to establish businesses, a streamlined licensing procedure and a stable banking sector have further enhanced the business climate in the UAE.

-While the UAE shares most of its trading relationships within the MEASA markets, China is its second largest trading partner and biggest source of imports.
+While the UAE has most of its trading relationships within the MEASA markets, China is its second largest source of imports.
 Given the Gulf state’s status as a vibrant centre of trade and commerce in the Middle East as well as its proximity to China’s Belt and Road routes, the UAE is well positioned to benefit as a strategic hub between East and West.

 What solutions are available in The UAE?

 |Interest Optimisation||Maximise your interest yield from for your balances held with the bank.|

 |Notional Pooling||Cash balances in different accounts are notionally offset to derive the net balance, which is then used to calculate interest.|

 |Sweeping/ Zero Balance Account (ZBA)||ZBA are checking accounts with zero balances where funds are physically swept to eliminate excess balances and maintain greater control over disbursements.|